kaki-lang/kaki/docs/tutorial/traits.md

 That means that the following steps are taken when `T` is created.

 > **Note**: All traits and types implicitly implement the `Any` trait, and
-> it is also the least significant in the inclusion order.
+> it is also the least significant in the inclusion order, so it is always
+> included first, regardless of where it appears in trit list.

-1. Create an empty type `T`
+1. Create the empty type, `T`
 2. Add methods from `Any` to `T`
 3. Add methods from `C` to `T`
 4. Add methods from `E` to `T`